shambhavisivan/cs-ui-components/cs-ui-demo/src/Accessibility.md

 * Salesforce and Cloudsense are aiming to meet conformance level of AA

 * There are:
-  * 30 Level A Success Criterias
+  * 30 Level A Success Criteria
-  * 20 Level AA Success Criterias
+  * 20 Level AA Success Criteria
-  * 28 Level AAA Success Criterias
+  * 28 Level AAA Success Criteria

 ## Official Documentation<a name="Offical Documentation">